3 Military Police Regiment (Canada)

 3 Military Police Regiment (3MPR) is a unit of the Canadian Army.
-Like all the CF Army Military Police Regiments, while they reside within the Regular Force, the units are actually "total force" units comprising both a regular and reserve component.
-The Regular component consists of the headquarters and a policing platoon in Gagetown, New Brunswick.
+Like all the CF Army Military Police regiments, while they reside within the Regular Force, the units are actually "total force" units comprising both a regular and reserve component.
+The Regular component consists of the headquarters and a policing platoon in Arcadia, New Brunswick.
 The Reserve component consists of a company of three platoons located in Halifax, Nova Scotia and Moncton, New Brunswick.

 Background

 Recent history

 The Military Police in Halifax trace their roots back to World War I where, in 1917, the Canadian Military Police Corps (CMPC) was stood up and Number 6 Detachment was formed.
 Their main duty was to maintain discipline, enforce the Conscription Act, and apprehend deserters and draft evaders.
 The CMPC was stood down in 1920.

 The Reserve MP Companies in the Canadian Army Primary Reserve trace their roots back to the Provost Companies formed during WWII although none of the Reserve Companies have their homes in the places that saw the birth of these wartime companies.
 The existing company in Halifax traces its roots back to Number 5 Provost Company, which was established after the conclusion of World War II.
 The company was headquartered in Halifax with detachments in Halifax and Moncton.
 In 1967 the Canadian Forces unified, causing the three service's policing elements to be brought together to form the Security Branch.
 As a result, the Provost Corps was disbanded and the existing Army Reserve Provost Platoons (Pl) in the Maritimes, which had grown to five, were each placed under the command of the new Service Battalions and titled Military Police Platoons (MP Pls).
 They were numbered 31, 32, 33, 36, and 37 MP Pls, which matched their Service Battalion numbers.

 On 5 October 1997, under Reserve Restructure, Directive 7, and as a result of a number of studies concerning the Reserve MP Pls, they were removed from the Service Battalions and amalgamated into a single independent platoon in Halifax named 30 MP Pl.
 It was the first independent reserve MP unit in Canada and reported to the Commander of 36 Canadian Brigade Group (CBG).
 The platoon then moved from Willow Park to 12 Wing Shearwater.

 In 2003, under the Army Reserve Establishment, 30 MP Pl became 30 MP Company (Coy) with the addition of a second Pl.

 In September 2004, as a result of the second phase of the Land Force Reserve Restructure, Land Force Atlantic Area (LFAA) issued a Master Implementation Plan (MIP) for the stand up of 30 MP Coy as an Area direct report unit.
 This company was to consist of the existing 30 MP Pl from 36 CBG, the second Pl minus and Coy headquarters (HQ), all located in a leased facility in Lower Sackville, NS, and a third Pl created in Moncton, NB, from the reroll of a Pl from 4 Air Defence Regiment.